Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

+We note a structural similarity to a circuit mapping derived for systems subject to time-constant nonconservative forces~\cite{linCircuitReductionHeterogeneous2020}.
+In that work, resistors, potentials, and currents are defined identically to the derived quantities presented here, and the results are leveraged to obtain stationary fluxes, generalized reciprocal relations, and amplification bounds far from equilibrium.
+The shared mathematical foundation suggests an intriguing avenue for extending this simple geometric formalism beyond linear response.

-The electrical analogy established in Sec. \ref{sec:lrcirc} allows the use of standard circuit-theoretical techniques like series/parallel reduction and Kron reduction~\cite{dorfler_kron_2013} to simplify calculation of the friction metric.
-For simple topologies, we may instead derive closed-form expressions for the currents.
-In this section, we derive exact results for driven linear and cyclic graphs.
+\sec{Metrics for elementary topologies} By treating the Markov graph as a physical circuit, we can bypass complex matrix inversions and use standard tools like series/parallel reduction and Kron reduction~\cite{dorfler_kron_2013} to directly compute the friction metric.
+For simple topologies, we may instead derive closed-form expressions for the currents and make use of \cref{eq:circuitWork}.